saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 ## What is quantum physics
 Well, explaining quantum physics or quantum mechanics in one or two sentences is probably mission impossible.
 The only thing that you need to know is that quantum physics 'describes' the world/universe on a very small scale.
 The atomic scale.
 The building blocks we are all made of and everything around us.

 So why do we need another theory since we already have Einstein's general relativity?
 Well, Einstein's GR is kinda the opposite.
 It works very well in the large scale.
-How planets, starts, universes or even super clusters behave.
+How planets, stars, universes or even super clusters behave.
 But it has its limitations.
 It is kinda Newton's theory with much more precision.
 However, when we are going to smaller and smaller scales GR breaks down.
 Best example in the center of a black hole.

 Both theories (quantum mechanics and general relativity) are correct (in the sense of they were never falsified) and many examples showed that they work in nature.
 So why not combining those two you ask?
 Well yes, that is the ultimate goal and it is called 'quantum gravity'.
 One approach towards quantum gravity is 'string theory' which is a theoretical framework where we replace point-like particles with one-dimensional objects, 'strings'.
 But this is not todays topic.